elugens/hello-javascript/docs/general-javascript-questions/generators-advance-interation/async-iterators-generators.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> No, because the spread syntax expects to find Symbol.iterator, not Symbol.asyncIterator.
-It’s also the case for for..of: the syntax without await needs Symbol.iterator.
+  <div><strong>Interview Response:</strong> No, it is not possible to use spread syntax (...) with asynchronous iterators in JavaScript.
+Spread syntax essentially requires an iterable (synchronous) object, such as an Array or a String.
+Asynchronous iterables (objects implementing a [Symbol.asyncIterator] method), like those used in a for-await-of loop, do not work with spread syntax.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />